getgrav/grav-learn/pages/20/08.advanced/05.flex/03.custom-types/01.blueprint-reference/doc.md

 The `validation` mode (`loose` or `strict`) controls how strictly submitted data is checked against the field definitions.
 The form is written the same way whether it comes from a page, a configuration file, a plugin, or a theme blueprint.

+> [!WARNING]
-!!!
-Do **not** use the simple list format to describe fields (the one covered in [Create a simple single form](/20/forms/forms#create-a-simple-single-form)).
+> Do **not** use the simple list format to describe fields (the one covered in [Create a simple single form](/20/forms/forms#create-a-simple-single-form)).
 Flex needs the full `fields:` map with named keys.
 Also do **not** add a `process:` section to a Flex form; Flex ignores it, so any processing you expect there will silently never run.

+> [!WARNING]
-!!!
-Be careful when you change a blueprint for a Flex Type that already has saved objects.
+> Be careful when you change a blueprint for a Flex Type that already has saved objects.
 Make sure the objects you have already stored stay compatible with the new version of the blueprint, meaning you should be able to both save and display the older objects.

 There are two more things to do before the directory works: configure the storage layer and define which fields appear in the Admin Next list view.
 Both live inside the `config` section.